 You keep track of your own progress by entering your results online daily.

 Below is a list of weekly deadlines.
-Both weekly stats and your Bingo exercises must be submitted by these days.
+Both weekly stats and your Exercise Bingo exercises must be submitted by these days to be considered for the drawing and count toward your team totals.

 No. Your individual weight will NEVER be available to anyone but yourself.
 We know this is a sensitive topic, so we protect your privacy.